mikrono/tModLoaderWiki_kr_ko/Contributing-Localization.md

 Since you don't have the mod code, you'll have to leave this step up to the mod author, or follow the `New Translation Mod` steps below to make a temporary mod to test your changes.
 If you do, remember not to publish the mod.

 ### New Translation Mod
-Follow the [Basic tModLoader Modding Guide](https://github.com/tModLoader/tModLoader/wiki/Basic-tModLoader-Modding-Guide#your-first-mod) to generate a mod skeleton.
-I'd recommend that the mod be named: `{OriginalModInternalNameHere}{LanguageCodeHere}`.
-For example, a French translation of `ExampleMod` might be named `ExampleModFr`.
-The display name should follow a similar pattern, maybe `Example Mod Traduction française`.
-While making the mod skeleton, don't generate the template sword item by leaving the entry for `BasicSword` blank.

-Now, find the translation files from earlier and copy them into your mod's mod sources folder.
-One last thing we need to do is make this translation mod depend on the original mod.
-To do this, open `build.txt` in a text editor and add the following line: `modReferences = ExampleMod`.
-Make sure to save the file.
-This line ensures the players can't enable your translation mod without also enabling the original mod.

-You can now build the mod in game.
+To test a translation mod, fist make sure the original mod is enabled, then build and reload your mod in game.
 You should see your translations working.

 ***